Skip to main content

 From Mia: "So far this field season, I've been learning so much about chickadees and getting oriented with all the beautiful properties that are part of the Boulder Chickadee Study.
 I'm also getting more comfortable handling and banding chickadees (and nuthatches) -- I even solo banded my first full nest of pygmy nuthatch nestlings! "

 From Will: "So far during the field season, I have really enjoyed the opportunity to learn under extremely smart and experienced researchers.
-I have learned how to capture and band birds, and I am excited to use these new skills as the season progresses!"pictures from the field season
+I have learned how to capture and band birds, and I am excited to use these new skills as the season progresses!"

 From Olivia: "One of my favorite parts of the field season has been just being able to walk around all of the beautiful properties at Sugarloaf.
 It's been super nice to have a reason to get outside, especially since we were inside all semester doing classes.
 Banding the birds interacting with them more closely has also been very exciting for me!"